 This vitamin plays a crucial role for pregnant women.
 Vitamin B9, also known as folic acid, is involved in closing the embryo’s neural tube.
 A deficiency can lead to malformation of the baby’s spinal cord in later life (spina bifida) which can cause severe disability or even premature death.
 The discovery of this malformation leads in most cases to a therapeutic termination.

-As a preventive measure, health authorities recommend a folic acid supplement for all women, 4 weeks prior to conception and up to 8 weeks after the first missed period, at a dose of 0.4 mg a day.
 For women at higher risk (with a past history of foetal malformation), this supplement is given at a higher dose (5 mg a day) via a medicinal product.